 French etiquette tips for French greetings

-Greeting anyone familiar — like a favourite restaurant waiter or a next-door neighbour — is also usually begun with a crisp handshake.
+Greeting anyone familiar — like a favorite restaurant waiter or a next-door neighbor — also usually involves a crisp handshake.

-However, when colleagues know each other well, and in situations between friends, women will often greet each other, and male colleagues or friends, with a kiss on the cheek.
+However, when colleagues know each other well or in situations between friends, women often greet each other, and male colleagues or friends, with a kiss on the cheek.
 Beware – don’t take the first step if you are uncertain, but be ready to embrace what comes.

-The choice of whether to use the formal vous and informal tu to say ‘you’ in French can be confusing, and sometimes very subtle.
-But a simple rule is that the more intimate tu is only employed among family and friends.
+The choice of whether to use the formal vous and informal tu to say ‘you’ in French can be confusing.
+But a simple rule is that the more intimate tu is only for family and friends.
 It is common for work colleagues to say tu, but wait until someone else does it first.

 If addressing a stranger, you should always greet them formally before asking anything; whenever meeting someone new, address them with either Monsieur, Madame or Mademoiselle; typically use the latter for under 18s, and address most adult women as Madame, except in some situations, such as restaurants.
 It is also polite not to assume everyone speaks English, so ask first: ‘Bonjour, est-ce que vous parlez l’anglais?’
 (Hello, do you speak English?)

 You should also greet store clerks when you enter and leave a shop, such as bonjour (or bonsoir after 6pm) and au revoir or merci when you leave, plus sir or madam if you wish.

 Naturally, you should use ‘please’ (s’il vous plait), ‘thank you’ (merci) and ‘ you’re welcome’ (je vous en prie or casually ‘it’s nothing’, i’ll n’y a pas de quoi) when appropriate.